 Delete subsection 109.06(h) and replace with the following:

-Monthly Reporting.
-On a monthly basis, the Contractor shall submit the Form 1418, Monthly Payment Report, to the Engineer along with the project schedule updates, persubsections 108.03(g).
-Failure to submit a complete and accurate Form 1418 shall be grounds for CDOT to withhold subsequent payments or retainage from the Contractor.
+Monthly Reporting.per .
 For LPA projects, by the 15th of each month, the Contractor shall record all payments to subcontractors by completing an audit in the B2GNow System.
 If the Contractor has good cause for delay as described in subsection 109.06(g), the Contractor shall include the justification in its monthly audit.
 Once the prime enters a payment to a subcontractor or supplier, the subcontractor or supplier will receive a notice to confirm payment.
 The subcontractor or supplier shall have fifteen days from the notice to confirm payment or report an issue.
 If a subcontractor or supplier is also a payor, the subcontractor or supplier shall also report all prompt payment to its subcontractors.
 If the subcontractor or supplier does not report a prompt payment issue within fifteen days from the Contractor’s monthly reporting, the subcontractor waives the LPA and CDOT’s assistance in resolving the prompt payment issue and the monthly audit will be closed.
 This provision should not be construed to limit the subcontractor’s contractual remedies.